 Most crampons boast 10 to 12 points.
-Models with 10 points are used on modest snow and ice.
+Models with 10 points are used on modest snowfields.
 Meanwhile, 12-point models are ideal for highly technical climbs.

 Hybrid bindings offer a more precise fit.
 However, these bindings can only be paired with boots that have single point welts.
 Finally, step-in bindings require dual point welts.
 As such, they offer the most security.
 As such, it is favored by technical climbers.

 Pay attention to the number, position, and shape of the points.
 Technical climbs require angled tines.
 However, vertical points can be cumbersome for individuals who spend most of their time walking relatively flat surfaces.

 Additionally, some products have adjustable points.
 These points can be moved during different stages of climbs.